-All of the dentists the dental therapist, dental hygienists and dental nurses had current registration with the General Dental Council, the dental professionals' regulatory body.
+All of the dentists, dental hygienist and dental nurses had current registration with the General Dental Council, the dental professionals' regulatory body.
 The practice had a recruitment policy that detailed the checks required to be undertaken before a person started work.
 For example, proof of identity, a full employment history, evidence of relevant qualifications, adequate medical indemnity cover, immunisation status and references.